 Curriculum: Topical Study, Seated with Christ: Living Freely in a Culture of Comparison, by Heather Holleman

 You don’t have to live enslaved to pride and despair, or stay trapped in the endless pursuit of perfection.
 Your journey to freedom starts with taking your seat.
 Many of us live in a prison of self-absorption.
 Shackled with pride and despair, we compare ourselves to others constantly in our frantic, unending pursuit of perfection.

 Scripture says that Godʼs beloved are seated with Christ in the heavens (Eph.
 246), treasured by Him, and given a place at His table.
 What does this mean for us?
 It means we walk out on the fight for acceptance.
 We quit measuring ourselves to others.
 We leap free from cycles of shame.
 Securely-seated people can ask themselves hard questions about their lives; they can deal with sin, grieve their losses, and move forward in hope.
 From a position of security and self-forgetfulness, they can joyfully do the good works prepared for them uniquely.
 They can even celebrate the successes of others.
 It is a deeply personal, liberating look at a glorious truth: that we have a place at Godʼs eternal table.

 Need Peace, Joy & Hope in a Troubled World?
 Ask Jesus!

-Led by Connie Saylor and Gina Cushing on Tuesdays at 7:00 PM on Zoom
+Led by Connie Saylor and Gina Cushing in the Fireside Room on Tuesdays from 6:15-7:45pm and on Zoom

 Turning Troubled Times into Times of Joy, Peace and Purpose in Jesus.